Coronary heart disease

 At a glance

-- With a coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.
+- With coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.

 - Symptoms can be treated successfully.